How To Brew Pre-Prohibition Lager

 Six-Row Malt

 Much of America’s barley was a variety called six-row, as opposed to the German two-row that was being used.
 Six-row tends to contain more protein and is gummier than two-row.
-This makes it extremely difficult to brew as the beer results in liquid that is much too thick.

 As a way to combat these new-found brewing difficulties, these German now American brewers started using lower-protein grain such as rice and corn.
 This closely emulated the German lagers that were brewed across the pond.